-to receive a response to your complaint, you muck provide the contains intermediate contains Response requested?
-Yes No Contact information: (if response is requested) Name: Address: Phone number: Day: Evening: E-mail address, if any: Date problem was observed: Location of the problem that is the subject of this complaint: School name/address: Room number/name of room/location of facility: Only the following issues may be the subject of this complaint process.
-If you wish to complain about an issue not specified below, please contact the school or district for the appropriate district complaint procedure.
-Specific issue(s) of the complaint: (Please check all that apply.
-A complaint may contain more than one allegation.)
+Respo nse requested? □ Yes □ No ct information: (if response is requested) : Addre SS: Phone number: Day: Evening: E-mai l address, if any: Date p problem was observed: ~ 1 on of the problem that is the subject of this complaint: l name/address: Room number/name of room/location of facility: compl the following issues may be the subject of this complaint process.
+If you wish to ain about an issue not specified below, please contact the school or district for the priate district complaint procedure. - fic issue(s) of the complaint: (Please check all that apply.
+A complaint may contain than one allegation.)
 The preschool does not have outdoor shade that is safe and in good repair.
 Drinking water is not accessible and/or readily available throughout the day.
-The preschool does not provide safe and sanitary restroom facilities with one toilet and handwashing fixture for every 15 children.
+The preschool does not provide safe and sanitary restroom facilities with one toil and handwashing fixture for every 15 children.